ESSSAT – European Society for the Study of Science and Theology

-Dirk Evers (President), Dr. Knut-Willy Saether (Vice President), Dr. Sara Lumbreras Sancho (Vice President), Michael Fuller (Vice-President for Publications), Dr. Roland Karo (Treasurer), Ingrid Malm Lindberg (Secretary), Dr Sarah Lane Ritchie (Scientific Program Officer), Ivan Colagè (Editor of ESSSAT News), Mark Harris (Council Member), Dariusz Kucharski (Council Member), Andreas Losch (Council Member), Dr. Anne Runehov (Council Member), Antje Jackelén (Immediate Past-President), Dr Lluis Oviedo (Editor of ESSAT News), Dr Joanna Leidenhag (Scientific Program Officer).
+Dirk Evers (President), Dr. Knut-Willy Saether (Vice President), Dr. Sara Lumbreras Sancho (Vice President), Michael Fuller (Vice-President for Publications), Dr. Roland Karo (Treasurer), Ingrid Malm Lindberg (Secretary), Dr Sarah Lane Ritchie (Scientific Program Officer), Mark Harris (Council Member), Dariusz Kucharski (Council Member), Andreas Losch (Council Member), Dr. Anne Runehov (Council Member), Dr. Antje Jackelén (Immediate Past-President), Dr Lluis Oviedo (Editor of ESSAT News), Dr Joanna Leidenhag (Scientific Program Officer).

 ESSSAT organizes the European Conferences on Science and Theology.
 Information about present and past editions are available on the website.